andizimmerer/andizimmerer.github.io/content/posts/emf-with-gradle/index.md

 When the project is done, they quickly want to test the result against the specification but this costs additional time and money to do so.
 Therefore, it is desirable to generate API tests based on the specification.
 We actually did this project for a large company who approached us with exactly this problem and they were very happy with the final result.
-You can find the project [on GitHub][1].
+You can find the project [on GitHub][plantestic-github].

 Plantestic is doing the following steps to generate test cases:

- 1. Parse a UML sequence diagram written with [PlantUML][12].
+ 1. Parse a UML sequence diagram written with [PlantUML][plantuml].
     The advantage of using PlantUML is that it is very easy for the user to quickly create UML diagrams.
     The downside is that the resulting diagrams hardly follow the official UML standard by means of semantics and they also only "look like" UML diagrams but they lack a lot of information that is usually provided when using real UML.
     But customer first means: don't force them into using something they don't need!
-    We use [Xtext][16] to create a parser for "our custom DSL" (=PlantUML syntax) because this gives us an output in the ECore format which allows us to easily integrate it with other EMF tools.
+    We use [Xtext][xtext] to create a parser for "our custom DSL" (=PlantUML syntax) because this gives us an output in the ECore format which allows us to easily integrate it with other EMF tools.
  1. Because the output of Xtext is highly specific to PlantUML, we want to transform the diagram in a very generic intermediate representation.
     Think "getting rid of arrows and colors and use only their semantic information like 'what is a request'".
-    We use again a tool from the EMF ecosystem: [QVT-operational][13].
+    We use again a tool from the EMF ecosystem: [QVT-operational][qvt-o].
     Another contentor of QVT is ATL.
  2. Now we want to transform the very generic intermediate representation into a very specific output representation.
     Think "From semantically rich meta-objects to concrete Java classes".
     We again use QVT for this.
  3. Now generate actual source code for the tests from the model.
     Because we did step (3) this is very straight forward.
-    We use [Acceleo][15] from the EMF world to do this.
+    We use [Acceleo][acceleo] from the EMF world to do this.

 All in all we use the tools Xtext, QVT-o and Acceleo from the EMF ecosystem to generate source code from a given UML sequence diagram.
 However, all these tools are heavily integrated into Eclipse (I mean, there is a reason why EMF stands for "Eclipse Modelling Framework").